WilliamDanielQuinones/realty-streem-marketing-site/readme.md

 - Run `terraform init` in this root project folder.
 This only has to be done once to initialize terraform in your directory.

-## Local Development

-To update the infrastructure, simply run the plan and apply commands again.

 #### Sanity Checks

 To check if you have AWS CLI installed, run: